DragonSenses/job-tracker/journey.md

 We want to `authFetch` to get the base URL and interceptors, and invoke `delete()`.
 Using a template string, we have `/jobs/${jobId}`

+Then call `getJobs()` because it deletes it from database, not local state.
+So want to synchronize both front-end and back-end and by doing so we can also let `getJobs` change the `isLoading` back to false.

 ## Edit functionality for Front-End